cloudmesh-community/book/chapters/pi/setup-ultimate.md

 ### Burn an SD Card with cm-burn

 For moere advanced options see cm-burn which also works for a single card but requires a purchased product.
-To not have to purcase it we describe here the steps needed to do it be hand.
+To not have to purchase it we describe here the steps needed to do it be hand.

 1. Burning the SD Card is discussed in Section TBD
-2. Section [Password]{#s-pi-setup-password} discusses how to change the password after you booted the PI. :warning: This must be the first thing before you put the PI on the network or otherwise it is broken into qucikly.
+2. Section [Password]{#s-pi-setup-password} discusses how to change the password after you booted the PI. :warning: This must be the first thing before you put the PI on the network or otherwise it is broken into quickly.
 3. ...

 ### Password {#s-pi-setup-password}